AlexJReid/blog/content/posts/local-api/index.md

 Anyway, our stakeholders have decided that three exclamations after `Hello world` is excessive and a waste of bandwidth, so we have been tasked to create a new version of the service with only one.

-As we are risk averse, we want to make the changes in a **local** environment and have those changes visible in the **remote test** environment.
-A locally running service should be able to interact with the service it ordinarily calls.
+Before deploying, we want to preview the change running locally by having it appear in a **remote test** environment.
+This provides an opportunity to test its interaction with other services.

-**We are patching the local service into the environment so that it appears the same as a deployed service.**
+This post sets out a way of achieving that.

-## Approach
+## A solution with Consul and Envoy
-A service mesh is a way of connecting services together to build a secure, observable and malleable system.
+One way to do this is with a service mesh.
+This is a way of connecting services together to build a secure, observable and malleable system.
 [HashiCorp introduces the concepts more fully in this video](https://www.consul.io/docs/connect).
 Consul and Envoy Proxy are used to form this example service mesh.

 The test environment is running within a cloud provider.
 My local development machine, `whitby`, is on the same network, thanks to a [Tailscale](https://tailscale.net) VPN.